apache/airavata-user-docs/docs/user-documentation/personal-allocation.md

 1. The gateway uses SSH keys to connect with remote computational resources.
 2. Generate your own to use with your allocation.
 3. Note that the generated key has 0 shares as its your own key.
+4. Login to the compute resource you have the allocation from, e.g. If its XSEDE Expanse, you could SSH to it and access using your password.
+SSH testuser@expanse. xsede.ucsd.edu
+5. Add the newly generated key to your /.ssh/authorized_keys file.
+If you don't have such file you can create it and add.
+6. Please note in case the resource has enabled two factor authentication for individual user login, please contact your gateway admin to discuss ways your allocation can be used within the gateway.

 ![Screenshot](../img/generatessh1.png)